Websites for eBay Sellers

 You can add details of your auctions manually or automatically.
 The manual method has the advantage that you can include detailed information which is seen as additional content by search engines, increasing the chance that visitors will come to your site.
 The disadvantage is that you have to work hard to keep the information up to date.

 An alternative and simple method of directing visitors to your auctions is to add a link to your "Items for Sale" page on eBay.

 You can have the greatest web site in the world but it doesn't matter if nobody sees it.
 There are many search engines and directories on the web but the most important is Google, which attracts around 250 millions searches each day, and accounts for 80% of the traffic to many web sites.
 First, either submit your web site to Google by using their add URL form, or get a web site already listed on Google to link to you - either method will cause Google's "spider" to visit your web site and add your pages to its database.
-Secondly, ask sites that are related by topic to your own (but not your competitors!) to add a link to your site, and submit your site to one or more directories - a listing in DMOZ in particular should have a noticeable effect on your Google ranking (your site's position in the search results).
+Secondly, ask sites that are related by topic to your own (but not your competitors!) to add a link to your site, and submit your site to one or more directories.

 Don't forget to advertise your site on any media you have control of - your eBay About Me page, email signature, packing slips and business cards.
 Your web site is an important way to attract buyers and encourage repeat business, use it to your advantage!